Cyriaque Lamar

 “Of course.”

 Tippi stepped back from the solar shade.
-She was blinded by the gloom of the droneport, and gave an anguished snurfle.
-So, Lina guided her to the vittles sluice using gentle neurohaptic bops.
-The haptics felt like a tickle, if credible: bap-bap-bap, a ghostly glissando, light on her shoulders.
+She was blinded by the gloom of the droneport, so Lina guided her using gentle neurohaptic bops.
+The haptics felt like a tickle, if credible: bap-bap-bap, a ghostly glissando, light on Tippi’s shoulders.

-And then, CLOBBY CLOBBY CLOBBY!
-Tippi heard her big brunch before she saw it.
+And then, CLOBBY-CLOBBY!
+Tippi heard her brunch before she saw it.

-Tippi normally would’ve caught breakfast with Lina, then left to see Xoz.
-But it was the first day of Third Spring, so she’d scheduled a big brunch, a smidge before noon, to maximize her hole time.
+Normally, she would’ve caught breakfast with Lina, then gone to see Xoz.
+But it was the first day of Third Spring, so she earmarked a big brunch, a smidge before noon.

-When the Treyf Pals were hungry, Lina plucked flaxy bolas of foodstuff from the brined vault.
+When Tippi and Xoz were hungry, Lina plucked bolas of foodstuff from the brined vault.
 Wee Sheol was notably rich in fruits, nuts, and optimized gravy.

 The century shelter was missing 60% of its food stores; fortunately, Tippi and Xoz were not 4,000 humans.
 Lina had spent decades toiling over the rations and ratios, searching for clues among the avocados and avoirdupois.